datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ## 1.7 Data-Centric Design Hub (Per group)

-In the cloud we will use our prototyped cloud platform for designer we call Data-Centric Design Hub.
+In the cloud we will use our prototyped cloud platform for designers that we call Data-Centric Design Hub.

 * Person have a collection of Things;